kof/express-struct/readme.md

-## MVC is an additional frameowork layer based on express for larger sites.
+## MVC is an additional frameowork layer based on express.

+It defines a strict routes structure for you.

 ## Features
 - auto routing using modules/controllers/action pattern